lillkolb/PatternAnalysis-2025/recognition/gfnet_ADNI_47031849/README.md

 - PIL: 11.3.0
 - cv2: 4.12.0

-#### Reproducing Results
+### Reproducing Results
 Within the train.py file, we set a seed to all of the random elements within the code.
-This ensures that we can reproduce the same result when re-running the code or when running on a different machine.
+This ensures that we can reproduce the same result/model when re-running the code or when running on a different machine.

 ```